Sagebox/Sagebox-rs/README.md

 ![output-collage-graphics](https://user-images.githubusercontent.com/70604831/174466730-86c6f38a-e743-4f97-be99-8d84be64d39f.png)

-Sagebox can also be used as a full GUI when you want it — with graphics, controls, and built-in support for creating GUI-based applications.
+Sagebox can also be used as a full graphical GUI when you want it — with graphics, controls, and built-in support for creating GUI-based applications.

 You can place specific controls, create graphic buttons, and use a wide range of drawing and other graphics functions together.

-Sagebox is designed to provide a full range of graphics and GUI controls when you want them — and stay out of the way when you don’t.
+Sagebox is designed to provide a full range of graphics and GUI controls when you want them, and stay out of the way when you don’t.

 The image above shows various programs created with Sagebox, from simple visuals to full applications.
-For most programs, graphics are generated with just a few lines of code, with some coming from more complex, larger-scale applications.
+For most of the above images, graphics were generated with just a few lines of code, with some coming from more complex, larger-scale applications.

 <br />
 <br />